 London is considered to be the larger of the two cities.
 London covers approximately 1,572 square kilometres, while Paris covers around 105 square kilometres.

-Which city is more populated – Paris or London?
+Which city is more populated – London vs Paris population?

 Paris is more populated than London.
-The population of the city of Paris is around 2.2 million people, while the population of London is around 8.7 million people spread over a much larger land space than Paris.
+The population of Paris is around 2.2 million people, while the London population is around 8.7 million people spread over a much larger land space than Paris.

 Is London or Paris older?